-Many new homeschoolers wonder how best to set up their at-home learning space.
+Many new homeschoolers wonder how best to set up their homeschool room or learning space.
 The possibilities can seem overwhelming.
 Here are some tips as you envision and establish a practical spot in your home where homeschooling can be comfortable and productive.

 Keep an Open Mind

 Your homeschooling room doesn’t need to look like a classroom!
 You will need a work area with a flat surface, comfortable seating, good lighting, and space for storage.
 Ideally it should be located near wherever the parent or home teacher will be so that they can be available for questions when they are not directly involved in the student’s work.

 If possible, dedicate a table or large desk where work can be spread out, left undisturbed, and returned to as needed.
 If the work surface must meet more than one family need, consider using a table that is only used occasionally or for just one other purpose.
 With a shared surface, make it a priority to always keep it clean and uncluttered, and develop a family habit to clean up thoroughly between uses.

 Choose a chair that you don’t mind sitting in for a long period of time.
 Uncomfortable seats make for fidgety students – and parents!
 Make sure you have enough space and comfortable seating for each student as well as the adult(s) who will be helping them.
 Consider seating for additional collaborators, too.

 Some families set up a homeschooling space by dedicating a room in their home that is just for school time, while others use the kitchen table.
 Some use a large chalkboard for lesson work or a seasonal drawing.
 Make sure to have all your supplies handy, and have your children keep things organized.